30 August 2018.

 Some will say you simply have to visit, while others will hum and haw before reluctantly conceding that it’s only ok.

-Without a doubt, it’s one of the most visited spots in Albania – a magnet for Balkan and Greek locals looking for an affordable beach getaway, a humming beach town with an easy balance between lively and laidback and a major transport hub for those crossing from mainland Greece, Corfu or Macedonia.
+Without a doubt, it’s one of the most visited spots in Albania – a magnet for Balkan and Greek locals looking for an affordable beach getaway, a humming beach town with an easy balance between lively and laidback and a major transport hub for southern Albania.

 It’s also somewhere that can get a little crazy come summer which is where this divisiveness tends to creep in.